Free Money for College – Grants and Scholarships

 Private scholarship challenges

-If someone “promises” they can find you scholarship money RUN!
+If someone “promises” they can find you scholarship money, RUN!
 The old cliché “If it sounds too good to be true, it probably is” applies here.
-You do not need to pay someone to search for scholarships in the age of the internet.
+You do not need to pay someone to search for scholarships in the age of the Internet.

-In my experience, the hardest part about searching for private scholarships is motivating a high school senior who just submitted 10 college applications and essays to do MORE applications and essays.
+In my experience, the hardest part about searching for private scholarships is motivating a high school senior who just submitted ten college applications and essays to do MORE applications and essays.
 But it can pay off big.

 I would recommend applying to 6 to 10 scholarships that match your profile.
 Deadlines are often as early as December, and some are open for applications through April of the student’s senior year.